rohitsingh83/Blockchain-Based-Carbon-Credit-Trading-Platform/README.md

 * Deployment to a public testnet
 * CI-based contract testing and static analysis

-## GitHub Upload

-Recommended repository name:

-`Carbon-Credit-Trading-Platform`

-Suggested topics:

-`blockchain` `solidity` `carbon-credits` `carbon-trading` `ethereum` `smart-contract` `hardhat` `ethersjs` `web3` `climate-tech`

-## Disclaimer

-This repository is an educational software prototype.
-Simulated carbon credits in this project are not certified offsets, do not represent ownership of environmental assets, and should not be marketed or sold as real carbon credits.

 ## Author

 Rohit Singh — GitHub: https://github.com/rohitsingh83